 But in a minitruck with 4WD High and 4WD Low and an “axle lock” button, if you select 4WD Low, the front drive system is engaged automatically and you are in 4WD.
 You do not have to push the axle lock button to have 4WD in low range.
 If you select 4WD High, however, the front drive system is not engaged unless you have pushed the Axle Lock button.

-Gas mileage is not much affected with a turbo; a bit, yes, but surprisingly little (measured in tenths of a km per liter, not whole kms per liter worse mileage).
+Gas mileage is not affected much with a turbo; a bit, yes, but surprisingly little (measured in tenths of a km per liter, not whole kms per liter worse mileage).

 Down sides are that you must give the engine time to warm up before driving off or asking it to do hard work.
 Same with cool down: after a hard run or hard pull, do not just shut it down, let it cool for a minute or two.